The-OpenROAD-Project/OpenROAD/src/dpl/README.md

 # Detailed Placement

-In OpenROAD, detailed placement is performed using OpenDP, or Open-Source Detailed Placement Engine.
+The detailed placement module in OpenROAD (`dpl`) is based on OpenDP, or Open-Source Detailed Placement Engine.
+Its key features are:

-Features:

 -   Fence region.
 -   Fragmented ROWs.